Environmental Action

 • Bokashi for composting kitchen and pet waste

-• E-Waste box from Storage King for recycling electronics – though Sam’s Spares nearby in Gosnells is a great, newer option for e-waste recycling
+• E-Waste box from Storage King for recycling electronics – though Sam’s Spares nearby in Gosnells is a great, newer option for disposing of some e-waste items that can be refurbished.

 • Express Garden Bags for monthly greenwaste collection (as our council does not use the 3 bin system)